How Can I Relieve Constipation for My Baby and Toddler?

 While a baby having an allergy and intolerance to the foods you eat is not common, it’s also not unheard of.
 If you are breastfeeding and are concerned about your baby reacting to foods you are eating, contact the pediatrician for more information.

-You can also reach out to our team of registered dietitians and lactation consultants for free to discuss how to alter your diet if that is what your pediatrician recommends.
-They’re here to help on our live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+You can also reach out to our team of registered dietitian nutritionists and lactation consultants for free to discuss how to alter your diet if that is what your pediatrician recommends.
+They’re here to help on our live chat from Monday through Friday, from 8am–6pm ET.
 Chat them here.

 If needed, a small amount of 100% prune, apple, or pear juice may be added to formula or breastmilk as long as baby is older than 4 weeks.
 The general recommendation is to give 1 oz per day for every month of life up to 4 months.
 For example, a 3 month old would be allowed to have 3 oz per day.7